AI-Generated Candidate Summary

 How is the summary generated by the AI model?

-The AI model takes the candidate’s resume as its input.
-The prompt instructs the solution to summarise the skills, experience and education of the candidate based on the input, and specifically indicates to exclude taking into account factors such as gender, race or ethnicity.
+The AI model takes the candidate’s resume, as well as an overview of the candidate's interaction with your career site (e.g., pages viewed, calls to action completed) as its input.
+The prompt instructs the solution to summarize the skills, experience, and education of the candidate based on the input, and specifically indicates to exclude taking into account factors such as gender, race, or ethnicity.

 Can the system detect resumes that are AI-generated or written with the aid of AI?